The London Bus Museum is pleased to welcome you on board a bus journey that has taken 150 years.

 Here you can re-live the happy times of travelling on these knights of the road, experience the sights, sounds and smells of a past age, evocative of colourful liveries, elegant coachwork, fine leather and moquette upholstery.
 A wonderful day out with a difference - indefinably nostalgic for those who rode on them, as well as a world of fascination and wonder for the younger generations, many of whom have never even been on a bus!

 London Bus Museum displays the culmination of 50 years of preservation work and is open for viewing seven days a week, providing the opportunity to see our vehicles and artefacts in a light, airy and modern environment.

-We invite you to delight in a day out with us at London Bus Museum.
+We hope to welcome you back for a day out with us at London Bus Museum in the near future!